 In both these situations, we need to make sure if the pull request delivers proportionate business value or not while affecting the data.
 This is a subjective element thus requires manual action.

 The first issue usually happens when there is an idle pull request like a configuration change.
 4 lines changed, nobody reviewed the pull request for years, then it was merged.
-Suddenly we have a huge spike in our cycle time, indicating we are doing 10x worse than before.
+Suddenly we have a huge spike in our change lead time, indicating we are doing 10x worse than before.
 In reality, we're doing exactly the same with a long tail data point skewing our data.

 The spike is caused by an idle pull request merged after 2 years